+Settings Guidelines

-Settings Guidelines Select Settings and Select Settings and Export What to push Select Selected configuration or Entire configuration.
+Select Settings and Export

+What to push Select Selected configuration or Entire configuration.
 If you select Selected configuration, the page displays controls to select settings groups.
-If you select Entire configuration, all settings from the source system are pushed, except for the following: • Network configurations • Licenses • Cluster configurations • Certificates • SNMP settings • Syslog server settings Syslog server settingsPush configuration targets
+If you select Entire configuration, all settings from the source system are pushed, except for the following: • Network configurations • Licenses • Cluster configurations • Certificates • SNMP settings • Syslog server settings

+Push configuration targets